Alternative Coffee Filters - Top Coffee Filter Replacement Hacks!

 Coffee connoisseurs and coffee lovers know all too much about coffee socks, a very common brewing method all over Asia, Central America and South America.

-Here as a back-up emergency coffee filter, I’m talking about the use of a regular sock, the type that you wear.
+Here as a backup emergency coffee filter, I’m talking about the use of a regular sock, the type that you wear.
 Make sure it is a clean sock and give it a real good rise to remove the scent of detergents and fabric softeners.

-The method is simple and straight forward; for what it is worth, ankle socks work better.
+The method is simple and straightforward; for what it is worth, ankle socks work better.
 Simply roll them over to cover your coffee basket, fill it with coffee grounds and brew your coffee with your drip coffee machine as you normally would.

 For pour over coffee, use the same method and roll the edges of your ankle sock over to cover your coffee filter.
 Fill it with ground coffee and start your pour over.